Rafael-Pieri/jaxrs-and-jersey-alura/README.md

-## Alura Online Courses - JAX-RS and Jersey : Understand the creation of REST webservices
+## JAX-RS and Jersey : Creation of REST webservices

 ### Overview
 This repository contains an example of how to implement RESTful Web Services in Java using JAX-RS and Jersey.